Buying Life Insurance For Your Elderly Parents. Get the Lowest Cost.

 Term life insurance is purchased for a certain amount of time, such as 10 years, 15 years, 20 years, or in some instances, even for 30 years, depending on the insurance carrier the age of the applicant.
 This type of coverage is often referred to as “temporary ” insurance because the coverage will expire at the end of the time limit, or “term” of coverage.

 Term life insurance is usually not the answer if you are looking for coverage for elderly parents as they can easily outlive the term length which defeats the purpose of having coverage at all.
+But term life insurance for parents over the age of 75 is still possible to obtain.

 These can include: